-Drinking milk can prevent garlic breath, study findsFebruary 5th, 2013 in Health /
+Drinking milk can prevent garlic breath, study findsFebruary 5, 2013 in Medicine & Health / Health

 If you're planning a romantic Italian dinner this Valentine's Day, you may want to consider drinking a glass of milk along with your meal.